cutting a metric thread on an imp lathe you have to keep the clasp nu

 Myfords come as standard with no screwcutting box, it's a specified extra.
 Without the screw cut box you have to manually swop the change wheels at the end to the pitch you want from a table supplied.
 With the exception of two 21T gears which are extras and needed for metric you can cut the whole range of imperial and metric threads.

 0.75 pitch is one of the standards.

-a quite expensive metric add on kit so if you do aim to make full use of metric and imperial screwcutting the non box model is actually easier to use.
+If you get the much sought after screwcutting box model you will need a quite expensive metric add on kit so if you do aim to make full use of metric and imperial screwcutting the non box model is actually easier to use.

 Here's a link to an online Myford manual

 the screwcutting box